Collective Enfranchisement Process: Step by Step Guide

 - The parties have up to additional four months to either agree or apply to the tribunal

 - Not reached an agreement after this six month period?
 Oh dear!
 The notice is deemed withdrawn.
-(However, there are ways to protect from this situation by way of a Vesting Order application to the First Tier Tribunal).
+(However, there are ways to protect from this situation by way of a Vesting Order application to the First Tier Tribunal.
+If the freeholder fails to serve a counter-notice within the statutory period, leaseholders can apply for a Vesting Order to acquire the freehold on the specified terms.)

 Get in touch with us for a quick, no-obligation chat.